axibase/atsd-use-cases/how-to/shared/import-portal.md

 ![](images/import-portal.png)

-3. Select the appropriate XML file from your local machine by clicking Choose File.
+3. Select the appropriate XML file from your local machine by clicking **Choose File**.
 By default, ATSD will add a number to the file name if such a portal already exists.
 Set the flag in the **Replace Existing Portals** box to modify this behavior.
 By default, a new portal will not be enabled.
 Set the flag in the **Auto-Enable New Portals** box to modify this behavior.
 Click **Import**.

 ![](images/portal-import-page.png)